-- An English Composition course at SMC or equivalent course from a regionally accredited Institution and earning a "C" or higher or "P". - Score of 3 or higher on an AP English exam. - Score of 50 or higher on a CLEP English/College Composition exam. - Upper division courses in English may be used to satisfy competency requirements for the degree. - Possession of a Bachelor's degree or higher from a regionally accredited College or University. (curr)
+- i.
+Earning a "C" or higher or "P" in an English Composition course at SMC or equivalent course from a regionally accredited College or University. (see math, why dif?) - ii.
+Score of 3 or higher on an AP English exam. - iii.
+Score of 50 or higher on a CLEP English/College Composition exam. - iv.
+Upper division courses in English may be used to satisfy competency requirements for the degree. - v.
+Possession of a Bachelor's degree or higher from a regionally accredited College or University. (curriculum committee)